-The rich agricultural legacy of the Mahan pecan, planted pines and generations of farms, ranches, daires and orchards provide a wealth of resources and experience for large agriculture and supporting agri-business.
+The rich agricultural legacy of the Mahan pecan, planted pines and generations of farms, ranches, dairies and orchards provide a wealth of resources and experience for large agriculture and supporting agri-business.

-If you are looking to start or expand your logging, ranching or farming enterprise, Jefferson County has room to grow.
+If you are looking to start or expand your agricultural enterprise, Jefferson County has room to grow.

 Supporting services and businesses for the agricultural industry - machinery, seeds, crop processing - are also needed and welcome.
 Jefferson County EDC can help you locate an optimal site.